Increasing Audiobook Engagement 150% Through Native Playback Design

 Exploring the problem

-It was clear a new audiobook feature would need to be designed and developed so I would need to explore the problem space.
+It was clear a new audiobook feature would need to be designed and developed.

 I owned the initial diagnosis by diving into App Store and Google Play reviews and synthesizing them into clear, actionable themes.
 I paired that with behavioral analysis in Amplitude and FullStory, which showed the audiobook funnel breaking down.
 Users hit play, entered the player, and abandoned within seconds, with repeated play attempts and low listen-through.